LenweSaralonde/Musician/README.md

 ----------------------
 All you need to do is install the addon.
 Nothing more is required.

-If you're hearing something that you don't like, you can stop the music at any moment by typing `/stopmusic`.
+To mute a player, right click on his/her name or portrait to open the menu then select **Mute**.
+Do the same to unmute.
+If you prefer, you can just stop the song being played.

+Right click on the minimap button to enable or disable all the music from the addon.

 How to play music
 -----------------
-Musician uses music files in MIDI format.
+Musician plays music files in MIDI format.
 MIDI files have a **.mid** or **.midi** extension and do not contain sound but a sequence of notes that can be played by music software and instruments.

 You can find lots of MIDI files very easily on Google by searching for *MIDI* + *music genre/title* etc. I also made a [selection of cool music files](https://www.dropbox.com/sh/6ypecquora72sne/AADAS0HnHS142bhpMNurRfX8a?dl=0) you can try with the addon.

 To play a song:

 1. Open the [**MIDI converter**](https://www.lenwe.info/musician-midi-convert/) located at [lenwe.info/musician-midi-convert](https://www.lenwe.info/musician-midi-convert/) in your web browser.
 (You can also find the converter in the **Interface/AddOns/Musician/MidiConvert** folder.)
 2. Drag and drop a **MIDI file**
 3. Copy the generated music code by clicking the **Copy** button
-4. Open the Musician in-game interface by typing `/music`
+4. Left click on the minimap button (or type `/music`) to open the main window
 5. Click **Clear** then paste the music code in the edit window (*Ctrl+V* or *CMD+V* on Mac)
 6. Click **Load** then wait for the song to load (may take ~1 minute)
 7. Click **Play**

 Tips
 ----
-* You can preview the song at any moment before playing it for other players without loading time by clicking the **Preview** button.
+* You can preview the song at any moment prior to playing it for other players without loading time by clicking the **Preview** button.
 If another song is playing nearby, it will be muted for you only.
 * If another player has Musician, it will be shown in his/her tooltip.
 Just hover the other players with your mouse cursor to see who can hear you !
 * You can add lyrics by combining Musician with the [StoryTeller addon](https://www.lenwe.info/story-teller) !
 * Load the next song while the current one is playing to reduce waiting time between songs.